 Balayage can be done on any length or color of hair.
 These factors do not dictate if you can or cannot have this modern yet low maintenance service.
 A proper consultation with our stylist is a great way to get an idea for what can be done and how it can be executed.
 Talking about what shades would compliment the client’s features, what has previously been done to the hair, how often the client is willing or able to come in, and the hair product or products the client could use to help the process and prevent future damage, are all included in a standard consultation.

 Balayage is a wonderful option for those who are looking for a “low maintenance” hair color application.
 With the natural placement and gradual effect, it can last longer than a traditional foil or color, eliminating harsh lines.
 Many clients find that instead of needing a Balayage every visit to the salon, they may just need to do a haircut, toner, or conditioning treatment.
 Some clients only reserve salon appointments for a touch up service 2 to 3 times a year after the initial appointment.

 So How Do I Get Started?

 A consultation with one of our Denver balayage experts may be reserved online or by phone so that you are able to have a free 30 minute period of time to meet the stylist and talk about your hopes and concerns.
 During this time, you may address what features you would like to highlight or downplay and how much or little you would like to see a color or multiple colors.
-Furthermore, product options you can add to your service to strengthen or protect your hair will be discussed.
+Furthermore, salon hair products you can add to your service to strengthen or protect your hair will be discussed.

 You also may have found pictures to show the stylist to give her an idea of what your desired final result should look like.
 Finally, you may discuss a take home regiment along with future services to maintain your Balayage.

 The consultation is an education process both for you and for your hairstylist.
 We pride ourselves in conducting the highest level consultations possible so that we can manage all expectations for your benefit.